JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

    exit 0

-For GNU, simpy use ``ecbuild PATH_TO_SOURCE``, run the ``get`` tests on the login node, then gain access to a compute node or use a batch script to run the remaining tests on a compute node.

 Note that the options specified with ``#SBATCH`` above include the number of nodes but not the number of tasks needed.
 This is most appropriate for running ``ctest`` because some tests require a different number of MPI tasks than others.
 However, if you run an application individually, you should specify ``#SBATCH --ntasks <number>`` instead of ``#SBATCH --nodes=<number>``, as shown in the following example.
 The slurm job scheduler will properly determine how many nodes your job requires.
 Specifying ``--ntasks`` instead of ``--nodes`` in the ``#SBATCH`` header commands will mandate that your computing allocation will only be charged for what you use.
 This is preferable for more computationally intensive jobs.

 .. code-block:: bash